Cyril Smith: 2013

-In January 2013, The Independent on Sunday reported that police were investigating claims that Smith sexually abused boys at the London guest house.
+In January 2013, The Independent on Sunday reported that police were investigating claims that Smith sexually abused boys at a London guest house.
 A spokesman for the Metropolitan Police later said: "We can confirm Cyril Smith visited the premises."
 A 16-year-old boy was allegedly sexually abused by Smith at Elm Guest House.
 MP Simon Danczuk said he was convinced that there was a "network of paedophiles" operating in the House of Commons who helped to protect Smith.

 In September 2013, a Channel 4 Dispatches programme "The Paedophile MP: How Cyril Smith Got Away With It" quoted CPS as claiming that they had not prosecuted Smith for crimes of abuse because he had been given an assurance in 1970 that he would not be prosecuted, and that prevented them from subsequently reopening the investigation under the law at the time.
 Political journalist Francis Wheen said that he found this explanation incomprehensible.